umt-ozt/web-scrap/README.md

 # web-scrap
-web scraping and artificial intelligence related works
+web scraping and artificial intelligence related works with python